 This includes everything with the exception of regional tax, registration, licensing costs, and a documentary fee.
 As an aside, I read of one user who was able to negotiate this 'no haggle' price by a few hundred dollars.
 But it was because he went through the trouble of finding out (from a local mechanic) how much a certain part would cost to change.
 The user said he was given a "friends and family" discount.
 You never know.

-Because Hertz initially pays for the cars in bulk-and therefore pays far less than any individual buyer-they can offer the vehicles at some very nice prices.
-Take the 2017 Nissan Versa S, which has an Manufactured Suggested Retail Price (MSRP) of $12,825.
+Because Hertz initially pays for the cars in bulk - and, therefore, pays far less than any individual buyer-they can offer the vehicles at some very nice prices.
+Take the 2017 Nissan Versa S, which has a Manufactured Suggested Retail Price (MSRP) of $12,825.
 As of this writing, the Hertz site has one with 43,120 miles available for a no-haggle price of $10,500.
 Hertz's prices are generally a thousand bucks less than Kelly Blue Book value (the Nissan Versa is $1,343 below).

-And yet-is that the reality?
+And, yet, is that the reality?
 Maybe yes.
 Maybe no. The likely answer is 'no,' as most people who rent are going to treat it like their own car.
 Think about the last time you drove a rental.
 Were you banging it around?
 You most likely treated it like a baby because you didn't want to be charged for damages.
 Rental car abuse is, in most cases, a myth.
 Remember.
 Most people, when they rent, just want simple transportation.
-They're not entering the a demolition derby.
+They're not entering the demolition derby.
 They're trying to get from the airport to the hotel.

 Perhaps the best aspect about it is how low-pressure the whole arrangement is.
 Hertz allows you 2 options:

-- Rent the car for 3 days-and have the fee waved if you do purchase the car.
+- Rent the car for 3 days and have the fee waived if you do purchase the car.